 My favorite thing about this book is how she keeps coming back to the theme of rejection.
 In her line of work, rejection is a daily occurrence.
 The concept of being willing to try and fail is so important to being successful in business.
 She looks at it retrospectively through her career and, wow, has she been rejected and failed a lot!
 But like most successful people she took these punches, learned from them and kept pushing forward.
 She is better off for it and she encourages the readers to believe they will be, too.

-So I recommend you pick up this book for a quick and enjoyable read with good advice for anyone who is either just starting out in business or is in mid-career.
+So I recommend you pick up this book for a quick and enjoyable read with good advice for anyone who is either just starting out in business, is in mid-career, or is having a hard time dealing with order fulfillment solutions in businesses.
 You will laugh and you will learn something, which is like eating a great dessert and then finding out it was also high in fiber!